Illenium: 2020–2022: Fallen Embers

 In the early months of 2020, Illenium released his second collaboration with Excision called "Feel Something", featuring I Prevail.

 In late August, Illenium announced his debut at a new music label, 12Tone, and released his first single with the label a few weeks later, titled "Nightlight", the lead single from his upcoming fourth studio album Fallen Embers.
 In late October, Illenium released his second song on the 12Tone label called "Paper Thin" with Tom DeLonge and his band, Angels & Airwaves.
 On Christmas Day, Illenium released "Hearts On Fire" as part of a collaboration with Dabin.

 On April 25, 2021, Illenium debuted three new singles during his live performance at the Ubbi Dubbi Music Festival.
 An unreleased collaboration with producers Slander and Krewella titled "Lay It Down" was the first to be debuted that night.
 A collaboration with Excision and Haliene called "In My Mind" was the next to be debuted during the performance.
 The song's official title was revealed originally by a tweet from Haliene.
 Finally, "Sideways" is a collaboration with fellow producer Nurko which also debuted that night and was released on May 6, 2021.

 On May 14, 2021, it was revealed via a tweet from Illenium that Fallen Embers is scheduled to release on July 16, 2021.

 During Said the Sky's set on May 29, 2021, at the Sunset Music Festival, Trevor Christensen debuted a new collaboration between him and Illenium called "Crazy Times" with vocals from Tim James (who also provided vocals for "Take You Down").
 It was later confirmed by Illenium on Twitter that the song was the final product of a live stream he and Trevor conducted in 2020, and that it would appear on Fallen Embers.

 On July 3, Illenium performed Trilogy at the Allegiant Stadium in Las Vegas as the venue's inaugural music concert, and online live with sets from his first three primary albums – Ashes, Awake, Ascend, and a preview of his fourth album, Fallen Embers, which he played four unreleased songs from the album.

 On July 16, Illenium released his fourth album, Fallen Embers, with 14 songs, including the aforementioned singles "Nightlight", "Paper Thin", "Hearts on Fire", "First Time", "Sideways", "Heavenly Side".
 A remix of "Blame Myself" produced with Virtual Riot was released as part of the deluxe version of Fallen Embers on October 22, alongside several other unreleased collaborations.
 The album garnered Illenium his first Grammy Award nomination, in the category Best Dance/Electronic Album.
 It also has over 400 million streams on Spotify as of December 2021.

+In December 2021, Illenium hosted the inaugural Ember Shores Festival in Cancún, Mexico.
+The event was sold out months in advance and featured acts like Big Gigantic, 3lau, Cosmic Gate, and others.
+A second edition of the event took place in December 2022, with acts like Dillon Francis, Said the Sky, and Nurko.
+The third Ember Shores Festival is due to take place in December 2023.

 2023–present: Illenium

-On January 17, 2023, Illenium announced his self titled fifth studio album, Illenium, which is slated for release on April 28.
-A supporting tour was also hinted at for the summer/fall of 2023.